 The Barrett Centre for Technology Innovation is a groundbreaking initiative that combines Humber’s expertise in polytechnic entrepreneur training, advanced manufacturing and new enterprise development under one roof.

-The 93,000-square-foot building was envisioned as an idea accelerator.
+The 93,650-square-foot building was envisioned as an idea accelerator and a model of environmental stewardship.
 The architect’s imaginative design matched the college’s vision — and presented the engineers with a difficult challenge.
 The edge of the building structure cantilevers out 90 feet to meet the entrance, which is defined by a 60-foot-high glass atrium.

 We provided structural design services to Bird Design Build for the building, which opened in 2019.